vacp2p/nescience-testnet/README.md

 ### The token program

 So far, we’ve made transfers using the authenticated-transfers program, which handles native token transfers.
 The Token program, on the other hand, is used for creating and managing custom tokens.

+> [!NOTE]
+> The token program is a single program responsible for creating and managing all tokens.
+There is no need to deploy new programs to introduce new tokens.
+All token-related operations are performed by invoking the appropriate functions of the token program.

 The CLI provides commands to execute the token program.
 To see the options available run `wallet token`:

 ```bash